top of page

 Wedding Gown

-I wore a white wedding gown for the wedding ceremony.
-John’s family is also Catholic, so the white wedding garment is also traditional for the bride.
+I wore a traditional white wedding gown for the wedding ceremony.
 The gown was designed by Alfred Angelo.
 My father's name is Alfred and my grandfather's is Angelo, so it seemed quite appropriate.
-My mother also wore an Alfred Angelo on her wedding day in 1971.
+My mother also wore an Alfred Angelo on her wedding day.

 Indian & American Traditions: Our Story